eniteris/armap/README.md

 # armap
 Automated map maker from Dwarf Fortress maps

-Export all maps and xml and txt files to /data, then run script.
-The maps that are required are:
+Export all maps and xml and txt files to a folder within /Map Data, then run script, maps will appear in /Maps The maps that are required are:
 * Elevation
 * Biome